Podshot/MCEdit-Unified/README.md

 ## Running from source

-MCEdit is written in Python using a variety of open source modules.
+MCEdit-Unified is written in Python using a variety of open source modules.
 When developing it is recommended to use virtualenv to keep dependencies sane and for easy deployment.
 You'll need Python 2.7 (Python 3 is not supported) at a minimum before getting started.
 Easy_install / pip is reccommended.

-Clone MCEdit using your github client of choice:
+Clone MCEdit-Unified using your github client of choice:

 `>git clone https://github.com/Khroki/MCEdit-Unified`